BUY TWO OR MORE GUIDES - UP TO 20% OFF

 5 entrances to Yellowstone

-What is the most popular entrance to Yellowstone?
+What is the Most Popular Entrance to Yellowstone?

 The most popular entrance to Yellowstone is the West Entrance in West Yellowstone, MT.
 Yellowstone receives over 4 million visitors per year.